ondini/lgcreportgenerator/README.md

 - ~~!! reorder~~
 - !! maybe lets add styling for the next user testing

-Notes:

-- Both work for constant (fixed) - word fixed is better
-  - TX calculated - it can be `FIXED` there
-  - even if the value is fixed, that value should be shown
-  - in TSTN as well?
-- the target link is not critical
-- in the links they prefer CTRL
-- links!!!
-All the links (like RADI)
-- remove fTSTN
-- missing observations !!!
-- add the column with index (row number) + how many lines are displayed?
+3D part

 - make sure X and Y are linked on 3d Plot, not Z
-- in CSV more data than they see in the columns
-- when sorting columns, some rows in table dissapear?
-- something list was in the wrong order

-3D part

 - !
 2D plot (views per axis)
 - ! tooltip: they don't care about xyz, they care about name
 - ! highlight all the point lines measuring the point on hover